melmel27/comakery/README.md

 ## Avoiding Flowback of Reg S "Foreign" Assets

 To allow trading between Foreign Reg S account addresses but forbid flow back to US Reg D account addresses until the end of the Reg D lockup period
-* Call `setAccountPermissions(address, groupIDForRegS, shorterTimeLock, maxTokens)` to configure settings for Reg S investors
+* Call `setAddressPermissions(address, groupIDForRegS, shorterTimeLock, maxTokens)` to configure settings for Reg S investors
-* Call `setAccountPermissions(address, groupIDForRegD, longerTimeLock, maxTokens)` to configure settings for Reg D investors
+* Call `setAddressPermissions(address, groupIDForRegD, longerTimeLock, maxTokens)` to configure settings for Reg D investors
 * `setAllowGroupTransfer(groupIDForRegS, groupIDForRegS, groupTimeLock)` allow Reg S trading
 * A token transfer for an allowed group will succeed if:
     * the `addressTimelock` and `groupTimeLock` times have passed; and